 On the other hand, what does it say about us when we greet new challenges with feelings like: “Oh no, I don’t know how much more of this I can take.”
 Well obviously, this would indicate that we are running low on resources.
 It might also reveal a pessimistic, closed, and somewhat fearful perception of the world around us.
 This type of limiting attitude can only attract more of the same.
 Fear and negativity cannot possibly create a life of joy and prosperity.

 The surprising thing is that there is often only a small degree of difference between a positive, optimistic perception, and a negative, pessimistic one.
 Even though these two attitudes are polar opposites, they both often start with the same challenges.

 Our immediate response to any situation sets up a corresponding chain of neurological events.
 If we can control our immediate response, we can change the outcome of those events.
 Allow me to illustrate.

 When a golfer takes a swing at a ball, one degree of difference can determine whether he comes in under par, or sinks one in the lake.
 When a jet takes off from LA international, headed toward London, one degree of difference can determine whether he lands in Greenland or Africa.
 Okay, I admit that I didn’t plot this one on a map, but you get the idea.

 Here’s the important point: training ourselves to respond positively, or at least neutrally, will have the opposite effect.
-An optimistic response to a new challenge will trigger a completely different set of established response patterns.
+An optimistic response to new challenges will trigger a completely different set of established response patterns.
 Our subconscious will look for similarities between this situation and our initial response to positive experiences from our past.
 This will initiate a neurological chain reaction that will help move us in the right direction.
 Now we will be operating from a much more resourceful state.